 3.)
-Water Dragons are omnivorous (eat both plants and animals).
+Water Dragons are omnivorous (eat both plant and animal matter).

 4.)
-The Australian water dragon brumates (hibernation as performed by a reptile) during winter.
+The Australian water dragon brumates (hibernation for reptiles) during winter.

 5.)
 These dragons have been observed sleeping in the water.
 They just leave their nostrils above the water and snooze away!